Why Chris Ruddy floated the idea of firing Bob Mueller

 "I think he's considering perhaps terminating the special counsel.
 I think he's weighing that option."

-The White House made clearly -- albeit not all that quickly -- that Ruddy never met with President Trump on Monday and is, essentially, freelancing.
+The White House made clear -- albeit not all that quickly -- that Ruddy never met with President Trump on Monday and is, essentially, freelancing.

 "Mr. Ruddy never spoke to the President regarding this issue," White House press secretary Sean Spicer said late Monday.
 "With respect to this subject, only the President or his attorneys are authorized to comment."